pyeventsourcing/esdbclient/README.md

 The simple example below shows how this might be done.
 We can see that 'event9' is acknowledged before 'event5' is finally parked.

+The  number of time a `RecordedEvent` has been retried is presented by the its `retry_count` attribute.

 ```python
 acked_events = {}